 Canning tomatoes can be labor intensive depending on how you do it.
 Be prepared to split up this job over days, weeks or even months if you discover you can’t get it all done at one time.

 Keep notes on how many quarts you go through each year.
 Adjust your “once-a-month meals” canning schedule when you need to and turn it into a “three-times-a-month” canning schedule.
 It’s all good.

 September – Culinary Relishes like Caponata

 Italian caponata, or gvetch if you’re from Russia, is a mixture of tomatoes, onions, peppers, zucchini and even eggplant.
-It’s kind of like a “garden sink” recipe for the end of the season which fits perfectly into your once a month meals canning schedule.
-If the acid level is high enough in these recipes, you can use a water bath canner; if you want to be safe use a pressure canner.
-Be sure to check the recommendations on the recipes.
+It’s a “garden sink” recipe for the end of the season.
+This fits perfectly into your once-a-month canning schedule!

-These relishes are wonderful on sandwiches, topping baked potatoes and even as a pasta topper.
+How to Use: These relishes are wonderful on sandwiches, topping baked potatoes, and even as a pasta sauce.
 I also dump a pint or two into spaghetti sauce to add some dimension of flavor and vegetables.
 Try a tablespoon on toast with a little feta cheese.

 - A recipe for gvetch – a great way to preserve the eggplant harvest.

 Nothing says October like apples simmering on the stove!
 There are several ways to can apples: whole apples, sliced apple pie filling, apple chunks, apple sauce, apple butter, and apple cider.
 Applesauce is an excellent thing to preserve for new canners.
 Pear preserving is very similar to apple preserving, FYI.